Surfing Swami: The great beginning

 What brought you to India for surfing?

-in india. on my next trip from the USa, i brought some surfing equipment and started surfing. for the first few years i was completely alone while surfing in india, now 35 years later there are hundreds of surfers and the growth potential seems unlimited.
+For the first few years, I was completely alone while surfing in India, now 35 years later there are hundreds of surfers and the growth potential seems unlimited.

 What makes India the most desirable surfing destination in the world?